 - Repeat on the other side.
 Continue alternating sides until you’ve completed one set.

-- Stand with feet shoulder-width apart with toes pointed forward or slightly outwards.
+- Stand with your feet shoulder-width apart with the toes pointed forward or slightly outward.

-- Keep both knees in line with each toe throughout the movement while pushing hips back and bending at knee joints until thighs are parallel to the floor.
+- Keep both knees in line with each toe throughout the movement while you push your hips back and bend at the knee joints until your thighs are parallel to the floor.

-In order to lose fat and tighten muscles, it’s important to eat a healthy diet.
-Reducing certain items from your diet can also help you reduce the circumference of your midsection.
+To lose fat and tighten muscles, it’s important to eat a healthy diet.
+Reducing certain items in your diet can also help you reduce the circumference of your midsection.
 Here are some tips on how to eat for a smaller waist size.

 Eat Healthy Fats

 Fats are satiating and encourage the building of muscle (1).
-Some healthy fats include fish oil, flaxseeds, extra virgin olive oil and avocado.
-These can be added to shakes or even used in cooking to add flavor without all the calories from fat.
+Some healthy fats include fish oil, flaxseeds, extra virgin olive oil, and avocado.
+They can be added to shakes or even used in cooking to add flavor without all the calories from fat.

 Eat More Fibrous Vegetables

-Vegetables that are high in fiber but low in calories are great for helping you to achieve a smaller waist size (7).
-This includes vegetables like carrots, cucumbers, broccoli and spinach.
-Fiber holds water, so these types of vegetables will help reduce bloat around your midsection.
+Vegetables that are high in fiber but low in calories are great for helping you achieve a smaller waist size (7).
+They include vegetables such as carrots, cucumbers, broccoli, and spinach.
+Fiber holds water, so these types of vegetables will help reduce bloat around the midsection.

-Protein is very important because it preserves muscle mass as you lose weight.
-Eating protein at every meal will make it easier to maintain a strong core while slimming.
+Protein is incredibly important as it preserves muscle mass while you lose weight.
+Eating protein for every meal will make it easier to maintain a strong core while you’re slimming (14).

 Eat Whole Grains

-Whole grains are another dietary staple when it comes to eating for smaller waist size.
-The whole grain retains the outer layer which contains many essential nutrients.
-Foods that contain whole grains include barley, brown rice, oatmeal and quinoa.
+Whole grains are another dietary staple when it comes to eating for a smaller waist size.
+The whole grain retains the outer layer that contains many essential nutrients.
+Foods containing whole grains include barley, brown rice, oatmeal, and quinoa.

-Fruits are high in fiber content so they keep you full longer than other carbohydrate sources do.
-Other benefits of fruit include antioxidants which may help prevent cancerous cells from growing in your body (7).
+Fruits are high in fiber, so they keep you feeling full for longer than other carbohydrate sources.
+Other benefits of fruit include antioxidants, which may help prevent cancerous cells from growing in your body (7).

-Starting your day off with a healthy breakfast will help you lose weight and prevent obesity because it jumpstarts your metabolism.
-Studies show that people who eat breakfast every morning are less likely to be obese than those who do not eat in the morning because they have an easier time controlling their hunger throughout the day (10).
+Studies have shown that people who eat breakfast every morning are less likely to be obese than those who do not eat it as they have an easier time controlling their hunger throughout the day (13).

 Limit Eating Refined Grains

-Refined grains, such as white bread and pasta, break down into sugar very quickly because they have been processed.
-Sugar increases insulin levels in the body, which can lead to increased fat storage around the stomach, hips, and thighs (12).
-The best way to lose belly fat is by avoiding refined carbohydrates like white breads and pastas completely or limiting them heavily.
+Refined grains, such as white bread and pasta, break down into sugar very quickly as they have been processed.
+Sugar increases insulin levels in the body, which can lead to increased fat storage around the stomach, hips, and thighs (15).

 Limit Sugar Intake